ghettosh/ghettocloud/README.md

 auto_install
 ------------
-The PXE loader need to be linked/coped to this file, I forgot why, but I believe it's to differentiate betwe- en an auto-install and an auto-upgrade.
+The PXE loader need to be linked/coped to this file, I forgot why, but I belie- ve it's to differentiate between an auto-install and an auto-upgrade.

 auto_install -> ./openbsd-mirror-snapshots-amd64/pxeboot
 pxeboot -> ./openbsd-mirror-snapshots-amd64/pxeboot

 bsd
 ---
 The 'bsd' file is the 'kernel' that is sent by the pxe loader.
-It's a ramdisk containing the installation im- age.
+It's a ramdisk containing the installation image.
 In my case, it's a symlink to the bsd.rd of the distribution I want to boot by default:

     bsd -> ./openbsd-mirror-snapshots-amd64/bsd.rd

 etc/ usr/ var/
 --------------
-These directories are used as both the ramdisk configuration (only /etc/boot.conf) and site configuration.
+These directories are used as both the ramdisk configuration (only /etc/boot.c- onf) and site configuration.

 install.conf
 ------------